 What is TPM, and why is it required to install Windows 11?

 TPM chip is a cryptoprocessor, and this TPM technology is used to provide hardware-based security features instead of just software-based security to your sensitive data.
 A TPM chip can be used to store encryption keys, credentials, and other sensitive data.
 If you want to know more about TPM technology, head over to the Microsoft webpage and read more about it.

 There are at least three ways through which you can check out the version of TPM on Windows 10 or Windows 11.
 These are the following:-

 - Through Command Prompt

 How to check TPM Version in Windows 10 and 11 using Run Command?

 Step 3.
-If you see an error message saying that the “Compatible TPM cannot be found,” it may be TPM is turned off on BIOS/UEFI or it is not present on your PC.
+If you see an error message saying that the “Compatible TPM cannot be found,” it may be that TPM is turned off on BIOS/UEFI or not present on your PC.

 If your PC supports TPM, the TPM Manufacturer Information section will display the TPM version.
 The Specification Version is your TPM version.

 How to find TPM Version in Windows 10 and 11 through Device Manager?

 Perhaps a device manager is the best way to find the TPM version on a Windows PC.
 You need to perform the following steps:-